‘Can You Lose Weight By Not Eating? The Truth About Eating Less To Lose Weight’ – Monica May

 That’s the main reason why you are craving for that bite of chocolate cake, not because you are an “emotional eater” but because starvation does that to your body.

-First step: If you are on a starvation diet – STOP IMMEDIATELY!
+First of all, if you’re still asking yourself can you lose weight by not eating, or are on a starvation diet – STOP IMMEDIATELY!

 Next step: Start eating healthy foods, and eat plenty of them.

-Start with a plan that focuses on getting you healthy and clean, instead of restricting you to portion sizes and calorie goals.
+Start with a plan that focuses on getting you healthy and clean, instead of restricting you to portion sizes and counting calories.

-Also, our body has a thing called “volume counter” too, which means you won’t get full by eating calories, but they have to fulfill certain volume too so that your stomach really gets full.
+Also, our body has a thing called “volume counter” too, which means you won’t get full by eating calories, but they have to fulfill a certain volume in the stomach too.

 In my meal plan, I focus on volume with the perfect formula where you can eat as much as you want without compromising the calorie intake.